hihilord420/Chess-memory-games/README.md

 # Chess Memory Match
 Memory game inspired by [memory match for iphone](https://apps.apple.com/ca/app/memory-match-brain-training-memory-games/id1172020731).
-Projet description: create a 2d grid interrface where chess pieces appear on random squares with the number of pieces increasing when sucessfull and decrease when failing lvl.
+Memorize the location of chess pieces in a grid.

 ## Roadmap